Mission Statement

 Enrollment

 The first step in enrollment is scheduling a tour.
-We do tours for one family at a time to provide an opportunity to gain a genuine understanding of our school.
+We do tours in small groups of families to provide an opportunity to gain a genuine understanding of our school.
 As part of the tour we will talk about potential openings and start dates.

 When we have a mutually agreed upon start date, a deposit of one month’s tuition is required to hold a spot.
 This deposit eventually becomes a last month’s tuition, as long as proper notice is given.
 Priority is given to siblings of children already enrolled and then to Beth Shalom members.